NikiforovAll/dotnetconf2024/README.md

 * Azure Cosmos DB for NoSQL
 * 🔥⭐ AOT and pre-compiled queries - there is a lot of work going on behind the scenes to allow EF Core to run without just-in-time (JIT) compilation.
 Instead, EF compile ahead-of-time (AOT) everything needed to run queries in the application.
-* ⭐ LINQ and SQL translation
+* ⭐ LINQ and SQL translation improvements
 * Complex types: GroupBy and ExecuteUpdate support
 * Prune unneeded elements from SQL
 * And many more